 Countries that may require at least 2 years of experience: Abu Dhabi, Oman, Egypt and China

-It is important to know that many of the more popular destinations such as Dubai, Singapore, and Hong Kong might not have Ministry-imposed experience requirements but they get so many applications that they normally do not consider inexperienced teachers.
+It is important to know that many of the more popular destinations such as Dubai, Singapore, and Hong Kong might not have Ministry-imposed experience requirements but they get so many applications that they normally do not need to consider inexperienced teachers.

 Irish teachers can do their probationary year in the UK or sometimes in a British school as above.